SantanderMetGroup/ansible-thredds-cluster/README.md

 ## Utils

-utils/test-authentication.yml is a playbook that configures a simple setup in the THREDDS instances for testing of authentication and authorization.
+`utils/test-authentication.yml` is a playbook that configures a simple setup in the THREDDS instances for testing of authentication and authorization.
 This playbooks creates a user named "alice" with password "1234" who has access to the datasets in the collection2 (see data/ directory).

 ## Tests

-Run tests/test.sh to test deployments using Docker containers.
+Run `cd tests && ./test.sh` to test deployments using Docker containers.